cabforum/netsec/docs/NSR.md

 ##### 2.2.6

-The CA MUST ensure any remote connection that enables administration of and/or access to CA Infrastructure:
+The CA MUST ensure any remote connection that enables Privileged Access to CA Infrastructure:

    1. originates from a Workstation owned and/or controlled by the CA;
    2. is made through a temporary, non‐persistent, and encrypted channel;